-There weren’t many people around the small village, just a small team of men that were setting up a tent for a funeral.
-Our Guide said that it can take a week or more to set up for a funeral but the funeral itself is only for one day.
+There weren’t many people around the small village, just a small team of men who were setting up a tent for a funeral.
+Our guide said that it can take a week or more to set up for a funeral but the funeral itself is only for one day.

 Our tour ended with our guide singing a few hymns in the village church to show us the amazing acoustics of the building.
 He had an incredible voice and it echoed around the sacred space.

-Set against the side of a mountain range that looks like a man sleeping on his back, this tropical garden is known for its wide array of orchids, one of my favourite flowers.
+Set against the side of a mountain range that looks like a man sleeping on his back, this tropical garden is known for its wide array of orchids, one of my favorite flowers.

-On entering, we walked down a covered walkway that was lined with different varieties of colourful orchids.
+On entering, we walked down a covered walkway that was lined with different varieties of colorful orchids.
 Some were quite unusual and they varied greatly in size.